openresty/set-misc-nginx-module/README.markdown

 **phase:** *rewrite*

 Increments `$value` but keeps it in range from `<from>` to `<to>`.
-If `$value` is greater than `<to>` or less than `<from>` is will be set to `<from>` value.
+If `$value` is greater than `<to>` or less than `<from>` it will be set to `<from>` value.

 The current value after running this directive will always be saved on a per-location basis.
-And the this saved value will be used for incrementation when the `$value` is not initialized or has a bad value.
+And then this saved value will be used for incrementation when the `$value` is not initialized or has a bad value.

 Only non-negative numbers are allowed for the `<from>` and `<to>` arguments.